joshua-zingale/masters-project/report/report.md

 Alternatively, or additionally, we could integrate a question-and-answer system with the AI Tutor, empowering it to ask instructor or AI generated multiple choice questions, answering which would update a student's knowledge state and inform the AI Tutor on how to proceed with the dialogue.

+# Conclusion

+The AI Tutor, the creation of which driven by student developers, demonstrates how one

 # References